Chords diagram info

 Where to position the hands on the keyboard?

 You may have observed that the diagrams only consist of 24 keys (2 octaves) when a full-size piano contain 88 keys.
-The thing is that you can play whatever you want.
+You can play whatever you want.
 There is no right or wrong, but it is preferable that you position your hands somewhere in the middle.
-Too far on the left side would produce too much bass for and too far on the right would produce too much treble.
+Playing too far on the left side will produce too much bass for and too far on the right will produce too much treble.

 Chords with notes in music sheets

 In music sheets, chords can be displayed with stack notes.
-The picture above is from a music sheet and show a C major chord with the notes C, E and G stacked.
-Below are also fingerings visible.
+The image above is from a music sheet and shows a C major chord with the notes C, E and G stacked vertically, along with visible fingerings.
 For chord training by the help of music sheets, see the free ebook Piano Chords Practice.

 See also Notes on keyboard ›